Magisk-Modules-Repo/liboemcryptodisabler/README.md

 ## Description

 Apps that use `liboemcrypto.so` for DRM, such as Netflix and My5, will fail during playback on rooted devices.
-This module masks `liboemcrypto.so` with a zero byte replacement.
+This Magisk module masks `liboemcrypto.so` with a zero byte replacement.

 ## Changelog